Minimum-variance unbiased estimator: Definition

 If an unbiased estimator of $g(\theta)$ exists, then one can prove there is an essentially unique MVUE.
 Using the Rao–Blackwell theorem one can also prove that determining the MVUE is simply a matter of finding a complete sufficient statistic for the family $p_\theta, \theta \in \Omega$ and conditioning any unbiased estimator on it.

-Further, by the Lehmann–Scheffé theorem, an unbiased estimator that is a function of a complete, sufficient statistic is the UMVUE estimator.
+Further, by the Lehmann–Scheffé theorem, an unbiased estimator that is a function of a complete, sufficient statistic is the UMVUE.